laratawbe/ExpenseTracker-Project/bridge-design-pattern-main/expense tracker/README.md

 ## Description

 The aim of the project is to simplify the process of tracking one's expenses.
-This is done by setting a savings value, which represents the total amount of money available, and a budget value representing the amount of money willing to be spent.
+This is done by setting a savings value, which represents the total amount of money available, and a budget value representing the amount of money willing to be spent all using the bridge design pattern.

 ## Motivation